 TeleTech and Newgen have made filings and taken other actions necessary to obtain approvals from regulatory authorities, including U.S. antitrust authorities, in connection with the merger.
 The initial filings under the Hart-Scott-Rodino Antitrust Improvements Act were made on September 22, 2000.
-The parties expect to obtain approval from the U.S. antitrust authorities and all other necessary regulatory approvals before the Newgen special meeting.
-However, it is not certain that the parties will obtain all required regulatory approvals by that date or at all.
-Any approvals that the parties receive may be subject to conditions that could be detrimental to TeleTech or Newgen.
+The parties have obtained approval from the U.S. antitrust authorities and all other necessary regulatory approvals.